fedir/fedir.github.com/_posts/2013-06-18-typo3-lts-smooth-migration-from-4.5.x-to-6.2.x.md

 - development workflow
 ---

-Collection of links and methods which could help to migrate Your installation and extensions from TYPO3 v.4.5 LTS/4.7 to TYPO3 v.6.2 LTS.
+Collection of links and methods which could help to migrate Your installation and extensions from TYPO3 CMS from v.4.5 LTS to v.6.2 LTS.

 ## Planning